Inushin/dockerSymfonySSL/Readme.md

 # 🐳 Docker + PHP 7.4 + MySQL8.0 + Nginx + Certbot(HTTPS) + Symfony 5 Boilerplate 🐳

+If you find this useful, remember about giving a start ⭐ to this repo or share it 🔁

 Edited from `https://github.com/ger86/symfony-docker` version -> `https://github.com/ger86/symfony-docker/tree/fc89a899ac58fb1f6ee5758377c001ad4ef4f389`

 ## Description